PhD project – Calculation methods for power systems facing large uncertainties

 - O. Lennerhag, J. Lundquist, C. Engelbrecht, T. Karmokar, M. Bollen, ”An improved statistical method for calculating lightning overvoltages in HVDC overhead line/cable systems”, Energies, 2019

-- O. Lennerhag, M. Bollen, “Application of a stochastic aggregate harmonic load model to distribution networks”, accepted for presentation in CIRED 2021, Genéve, Switzerland.
+- O. Lennerhag, M. Bollen, “Application of a stochastic aggregate harmonic load model to distribution networks”, CIRED 2021, Genéve, Switzerland.

 List of additional publications